 L'SDK di Node.js esporta eccezioni basate su intervalli registrati manualmente in Application Insights come eccezioni solo se registrate in un intervallo di livello superiore o figlio di un intervallo remoto o interno.

-const { useAzureMonitor } = require("@azure/monitor-opentelemetry");
+const { useAzureMonitor } = await import("@azure/monitor-opentelemetry");

-const { trace } = require("@opentelemetry/api");
+const { trace } = await import("@opentelemetry/api");

-// Enable Azure Monitor integration
+// Initialize Azure Monitor

 const tracer = trace.getTracer("testTracer");

-let span = tracer.startSpan("hello");
+const span = tracer.startSpan("hello");

 try {